core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 2. If secure group communication is used end-to-end between the client and the servers, the client processes the response resulting at the end of step 1, as defined in {{I-D.ietf-core-oscore-groupcomm}}.

 3. The client retrieves the CRI from the value of the Reply-To Option, and identifies the origin server whose addressing information is specified by the CRI.
+This allows the client to distinguish different responses as originated by different servers.

-   In particular, the client is able to distinguish different responses as originated by different servers.
    Optionally, the client may contact one or more of those servers individually, i.e., directly (bypassing the proxy) or indirectly (via a proxied unicast request).
+To this end, the client composes the correct URI for the individual request to the origin server, by using the information specified in the CRI retrieved from the Reply-To Option.

-   In order to individually reach the origin server again through the proxy, the client is not required to understand or support the transport protocol indicated by 'scheme' in the CRI and used between the proxy and the origin server, in case the protocol is not CoAP over UDP (CRI scheme number: -1).
+   In order to individually reach the origin server again through the proxy, the client is not required to support the transport protocol indicated by 'scheme' in the CRI and used between the proxy and the origin server, in case the protocol is not CoAP over UDP (CRI scheme number: -1).

-   That is, by using the information specified in the retrieved CRI, the client composes the correct URI for the individual request, and specifies it by means of the Proxy-Uri Option or Proxy-Scheme Option in the unicast request to the proxy.
-Alternatively, the client can rely on the analogous Proxy-Cri or Proxy-Scheme-Number Option defined in {{I-D.ietf-core-href}}.
-In either case, the client uses the transport protocol that it knows, and has used before, to send the request to the proxy.
+   That is, the client simply specifies the URI for the individual request in the unicast request to the proxy.
+To this end, the client can specify the URI as a string in the Proxy-Uri Option, or by using the Proxy-Scheme Option together with the Uri-* options.
+Alternatively, the client can rely on the analogous options defined in {{I-D.ietf-core-href}}, i.e., on the Proxy-Cri Option conveying a CRI equivalent to the URI, or on the Proxy-Scheme-Number Option together with the Uri-* options.
+In either case, the client uses the transport protocol that it knows, and has used before, to send the unicast request to the proxy.

 As discussed in {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}, it is possible that the client receives multiple responses to the same group request, i.e., with the same Token, from the same origin server.
 The client normally processes at the CoAP layer each of those responses from the same origin server, and decides at the application layer how to exactly handle them depending on its available context information (see {{Section 3.1.6 of I-D.ietf-core-groupcomm-bis}}).